relsunkaev/awslayer-manager/README.md

 # awslayer-manager

-This a simple tool to build and upload your project requirements as an AWS Lambda Layer.
-It extracts the requirements from your Pipfile and installs them into a separate directory which it's deployed from.
+This is a simple tool that helps you build and upload your project requirements as an AWS Lambda Layer.
+It extracts the requirements from your Pipfile and installs them into a separate directory which it is then deployed from.
 This package also supports working with the high performance `mysqlclient` library by compiling it inside a docker container that closely mimics the AWS Lambda environment and deploying it with the layer.

 ## Installation